USEPA/haztrak/docs/haztrak_book/src/e-Manifest.md

 # About e-Manifest

-June 30, 2018.
-EPA launched a national system for tracking hazardous waste shipments electronically, this system, known as "[e-Manifest](https://www.epa.gov/e-manifest)," modernizes the nation’s paper-intensive process for tracking hazardous waste from cradle to grave while saving valuable time, resources, and dollars for industry and states.
+June 30, 2018. the [United States Environmental Protection Agency](https://www.epa.gov) (USEPA or EPA) launched a national system for tracking hazardous waste shipments electronically, this system, known as "[e-Manifest](https://www.epa.gov/e-manifest)," modernizes the nation’s paper-intensive process for tracking hazardous waste from cradle to grave while saving valuable time, resources, and dollars for industry and states.